Hurricane Agnes: Pennsylvania

-New York
+Upstate New York

 Olean, Elmira, and Corning, as well as many other Southern Tier towns, were severely flooded.
 Sections of the Erie Lackawanna Railroad main line between Hornell and Binghamton were severely damaged.
 It is mainly regarded as the death of the Erie Lackawanna Railroad since the costs of damages were high and put the final dagger into the company.
 Flooding in the upper Allegheny River basin was particularly exacerbated by the construction of the Kinzua Dam less than a decade prior; several towns in Cattaraugus County suffered extensive road and bridge damage that, four decades later, had yet to be repaired, with the state and local governments opting to abandon creek and river crossings instead of reconstruct them.
 The dam succeeded in preventing further damage downstream in western Pennsylvania, and much of the flood-prone areas in the Allegheny Reservoir region had already been cleared of residents in preparation for the dam's construction.

 In Elmira, porches and garages were ripped loose, the Walnut St. bridge was carried away, Maple Ave. to Notre Dame High School was "underwater", and on S. Main St., Gerould's Pharmacy at W. Hudson was engulfed by 10 ft 3 in of water.

 Hornell's damage was minimal largely due to the protection of two dam systems installed after the devastating 1935 flood.
 Both the Arkport and Almond Dams saved Hornell from the level of damage found in neighboring communities.
 Three US Army Corps of Engineers were killed in Hornell when their helicopter came in contact with power lines over Crosby Creek.